whtmst/twow-raid-visuals/README.md

   - Sorcerer-Thane Thaurissan
     - Indicates his rune debuffs on the player.
     - Rescaled Rune of Power ground effect.
-    - Changed Rune of Power to be distinct from Rune of Detonation.
+    - Changed Rune of Power icon to be distinct from Rune of Detonation.

 - **Blackwing Lair:** Warlocks and Spellbinders indicate the radius of their AoE damage.